healde/Excel-VBA/importation/README.md

 As first step, I builded the code over only one provider. it is near the end that I looked for other options, and this program present now **two providers** which offer similar capabilities for fetching datas through one excel file to an other.
 In any case they are in charge of managing a _query_ and ensure the _connection_ to a source for importing the right datas.
 Each provider get a list of source type which are possible to connect with.

 > [!NOTE]
-> **Connections and Data Tables** <br>
-> Importing datas into a displayed table is one step after processing a connection.
+> **Connections and Data Tables** : Importing datas into a displayed table is a complet other step after processing a connection.

 ### Main causes of failure

-One of first thing AI helped me to get right is that connections can be established differently depending of the provider or the creation process (mannually or within Vba).
-Different parts exist in an Excel file for storing metadatas and that is how connections may look differents from a provider to an other.
-Also over Excel Object Model used by Vba, not all properties are used through the `workbookConnection` part and process differ when parameters changing.
+One of first thing AI helped me to get right is that different parts exist in an Excel file for storing metadatas.
+As well, `workbookConnection` object from Excel Object Model is complexe and different parts of it can be used for a single purpose.
+It results that connections can be declared and also appear differently depending of the provider or the creation of the process (mannually or within Vba).

-### Let connections
+### Let connections within Vba

-In the **`connection string`**, we declare the provider and the source.
-They must be compatible.
+In the **`connection string`**, we declare the provider and the source, as they must be compatibles.
 Then a query can be mounted in a **`command text`**.
 Once again, it must be in a valid shape for the _engine_ that is inside or behind the provider, and `command value` is required to precise what this command contains exactly.
 Then the engine might be able to query directly the source before fetching requested datas.

-###

-### Generic query structure
+In a **generic query structure**, the target can represents or mentions a table.
+It can be wrapped in a shape that filters some datas, like a SQL command.
+But as I understood AI's course, SQL cannot be executed by any Excel file's system, as it is the case in this program.
+Both of the two providers described below accept such command but this is the provider's engine that realises the filter of the datas fetched from a distant file.
+If a filter must be apply on large scale tables from Excel file, it is then wiser for to use the provider dedicated to Power Query for better performances.

 ### 🟠 M-Query structure